 Step 5: Automate Different Processes When Necessary

-Your CRM will be the digital driver of your stewardship plan by enabling you to keep important information organized and in one place.
-With the right platform, you’ll be able to set up automated processes for sending emails, synching and updating data, and donor segmentation.
 You can even automatically schedule activities for certain members of your team!
-If your donor communications matrix includes a personal phone call within 24 hours of a large gift, for example, you can automatically create a task for someone to call a $500+ donor within a day of their donation.
+If your donor communications matrix includes a personal phone call within 24 hours of a large gift, for example.
+You can automatically create a task for someone to call a $500+ donor within a day of their donation.

 Neon CRM Can Support Your Donor Stewardship Plan